Becoming a Mental Health Technician in 5 Steps

 You can begin initial preparations by completing high school-level courses in biology, chemistry, English, psychology and sociology.
 Some high schools have nursing programs that offer training courses designed for mental health technicians.
 You can become familiar with the work by volunteering at a hospital or mental health clinic.

-Associate of Applied Science degree programs in Mental Health Technology or Mental Health Technician are available at many community and 4-year colleges.
+Associate's degrees or certificates in mental health technology or mental health technician are available at many community and 4-year colleges.
 Programs provide you with training in fundamental mental health concepts to help you understand mental illness and basic nursing skills to care for them.
 Addiction and substance abuse, abnormal psychology, counseling methods, behavior modification and crisis intervention are likely course topics.
 You may also have to complete general education courses in composition, the arts and humanities.
 Associate degrees are typically earned in two years.

 Step 3: Participate in an Internship